arthurdeschamps/question-generation-nus-ids/README.md

 **Goal**: Improving the relevance and quality or questions.

-**Idea**: Improve the standard copy mechanism by potentially not copying a whole word but a morphological transformation of it and use a QA model to predict answers from generated questions and compute the F1 score between the gold answer and the generated one to allow re-ranking of most likely generated questions.
+**Idea**: Improve the standard copy mechanism by potentially not copying a whole word but a morphological transformation of it and use a QA model to beam_search answers from generated questions and compute the F1 score between the gold answer and the generated one to allow re-ranking of most likely generated questions.

 **Best model**: Seq2Seq model with partial copy mechanism and QA reranking.
 These two last features are original ideas from the paper while the former is a model borrowed from https://www.aclweb.org/anthology/N18-2090.pdf.